 The gun went off and Garms, never headed, beat Rucker by several feet.
 His announced time stunned the crowd.
 At 6.1 seconds he was a tenth of a second off the indoor world record.
 Subsequently, flabbergasted officials remeasured the course and found it was fifty-five, not the proscribed sixty yards long.
 This discovery barely lessened the image of a 36- year-old (then reported as 35) cigar-smoking ballplayer, in full uniform, besting one of the fastest men in the game.
 Garms later told his son that he was lucky it was a straight course as running the bases would not have favored his bad leg and that at sixty (or fifty-five) yards he had reached the distance his stamina allowed in keeping ahead of his competition.
 Word of Garms' exploit was duly noted coast to coast by various newspapers.72

 The Cardinals made a shambles of the 1943 pennant race, winning 105 games, beating the Reds by eighteen games.
 Musial had a breakout year winning his first batting title and Most Valuable Player Award, and Mort Cooper led the National League with twenty-one wins.
 In his role as a utility player, Garms filled in at third, left and right and on one occasion he even played shortstop.
 Showing he could still pinch-hit, he batted .300 coming off the bench.
 The Cardinals met the Yankees in the World Series and bowed to them in five games.
-Garms appeared in two games, going hitless in six at bats and making the last out of the Series.
+Garms appeared in two games, going hitless in five at bats and making the last out of the Series.

 The 1944 National League pennant race was almost identical to the 1943 season.
 The Cardinals again won 105 games, winning the pennant by fourteen and a half games.
 Garms, seeing less playing time, hit just hit .201.
 Just as the war allowed him to continue his big league career, it also allowed others to play who ordinarily would not have made the majors.
 Garms found himself in a game with such a player on June 10 when the Cardinals faced the Reds.
 With the Reds down 13-0, Reds manager Bill McKechnie decided to bring fifteen-year-old Joe Nuxhall in to pitch.
 Nuxhall had two outs when he walked Garms and realized the next batter he would face was Stan Musial.
 Losing his composure at the sight of Musial, he never did get the third out, giving up two hits, five walks and five runs before being taken out of the game.73 It would take eight years for Nuxhall to resume his major league career.
 Nuxhall remains to this day the youngest player to have ever appeared in a major-league game.